amirgholipour/mlops_project/README.md

-MLOps_Project
+ANZ-MLOPS-Project
 ==============================

-In this project, We aim to show how you can use the OpenShift for MLOps operations.
+In this project, We aim to show how to use the OpenShift for MLOps operations.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical data sets for modelling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── Deploy               <- A default dir for deploy modules -- deploy modules taking the model to the       │													 staging or production server or production.
+    ├── docs                 <- A default directory to put your documentation related to the data science        | 													 projects, such as notation for running various codes and the reason behind the 	| 												  proposed solutions.
+    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- A default directory to put trained and serialised models, model predictions, or 	 │ 												 model summaries
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.